How Many Guests?

 - spacious luxury for a single guest

-The maximum occupancy is three adults, or two adults with children.
+The maximum occupancy is two adults, or parents with two children.
 Sleeping accommodation comprises one kingsize double bedroom, with two small double sofa beds (recommended one adult per sofa bed for comfort) within the upper floor living area.

 A travel cot with sheet and mattress is provided for a baby, a high chair, and a stair gate for the top of the internal stairway, however please bear in mind that the house is not furnished to be completely toddler-proof.